Green Goddess Sushi Bowl

 - 2 Tbsp sriracha 30 mL

-- Combine rice vinegar, sugar, soy, and salt in a microwave-safe bowl.
+- Rice Seasoning: Combine rice vinegar, sugar, and salt in a microwave-safe bowl.
 Microwave for about 15 seconds then stir to dissolve sugar.
 Set aside.

-- Meanwhile, thinly slice the avocado, cucumber, and bell pepper.
+- Prep Fillings: Thinly slice the avocado, cucumber, and bell pepper.
 Drizzle lime juice over avocado to prevent browning.